guillainbisimwa/To-Do-List/README.md

 ## Test

-To run the test locally, just type the following commands over the terminal in Linux or Mac or the Windows cmd console:
+To run the integration Tests locally using [Jest](https://jestjs.io/), just type the following commands over the terminal in Linux or Mac or the Windows cmd console:

 ```s
 $ npm run test